repotool — query or manipulate a CVS, Subversion, git, bzr, hg, or darcs repository in a uniform way

 The 'branches' option, run from within a repository directory , returns a list of the repository's branch names.

-The 'compare' action takes two repository directories and a revision spec (typically a tag name).
-If the revision spec is omitted, the tip of the main line of both repositories will be used.
-The selected revisions are cpmpared with diff -q -r, with noise due to SCCS/RCS/CVS keyword expansion ignored.
+The 'compare' action takes two repository directories.
+It may optionally take a tag-branch-revision spec as for the checkout option.
+The selected versions are compared with diff -q -r, with noise due to SCCS/RCS/CVS keyword expansion ignored.
 You can follow the command verb with one or more -x options followed by basenames of paths to exclude from comparison.
 You can get a context-diff report on file differences with the -u option.
+File permissions well as content are checked, any mismatches will be shown after the diff listing.

 The 'compare-tags' action takes two repository directories, extracts a list of tags from the first, then compares the repository contents at each tag in the list, generating a compare report for each.
 You can follow the command verb with one or more -x options followed by basenames of paths to exclude from comparison.
 You can get a context-diff report on file differences with the -u option.